 We've completed sufficient steps to prepare the root filesystem for boot.
 Now, we need to make a minor tweak to the boot filesystem on the EMMC card.
 Let's mount our boot filesystem:

 root # umount /mnt/funtoo root # install -d /mnt/boot root # mount /dev/sdc1 /mnt/boot root # vim /mnt/boot/boot.ini

 We will now change the line near the top starting with

 setenv bootrootfs so it looks exactly like this:

 setenv bootrootfs "console=tty1 consoleblank=0 root=LABEL=rootfs rootwait ro fsck.repair=yes net.ifnames=0"

 Now, we can unmount the boot filesystem, detach our USB MicroSD card reader, and attach our EMMC card to a powered-down ODROID:

-# umount /mnt/boot # sync (Now remove the reader/card)
+root # umount /mnt/boot root # sync (Now remove the reader/card)

 Next, you will want to hook the ODROID, EMMC installed, up to an HDMI monitor and a functioning ethernet cable.
 Power up the ODROID.
 You should see Funtoo Linux boot and you should be able to login with your other system's root password.
 You can now continue Funtoo Linux setup according to the Funtoo Linux Installation Guide.
 The remaining steps to complete are to perform an initial